shrutig-blip/Technominds_HackBridge/README.md

 HackBridge solves these challenges by acting as an intelligent collaboration assistant.

-✨ Features
+✨ **Features**

+🤖 **Smart Chat Mode**

+A permission-based AI collaboration layer that monitors conversations and provides contextual assistance only when users explicitly allow it.

-🧠 Hackathon Chaos
+🧠 **Hackathon Chaos**

 Converts lengthy discussions into structured decisions, action items, and key takeaways.

-📋 Smart Task Splitter
+📋 **Smart Task Splitter**

 Breaks complex tasks into manageable subtasks and recommends assignments based on team skills and workload.

-🎓 Skill-Adaptive Explainer
+🎓 **Skill-Adaptive Explainer**

 Explains the same concept at beginner, intermediate, or expert level with multilingual support.

-📝 Meeting-to-Docs Generator
+📝 **Meeting-to-Docs Generator**

 Automatically converts conversations into README files, reports, meeting notes, and presentation-ready content.

-⚙️ Tech Stack Comparator
+⚙️ **Tech Stack Comparator**

 Compares technologies, frameworks, and tools to recommend the best fit for project requirements.

-🤖 Smart Chat Mode

-A permission-based AI collaboration layer that monitors conversations and provides contextual assistance only when users explicitly allow it.

-🏗️ How It Works
+🏗️ **How It Works**

 -Team members communicate naturally in chat.